bclindner/bclindner-site/README.md

 docker-compose up
 ```

-This should build run the site - it will be available on localhost:80 when complete.
+This should build and run the site - it will be available on localhost:80 when complete.

 ## Code structure